Trail and Site Accessibility at Bluff Lake Nature Center

 Shade: Very exposed, some minimal opportunity for shade under trees along trail

-Current Conditions On Site: The main Bluff Lake loop trail is dry.
-The Creek Loop trail is also dry.
+Current Conditions On Site: The trails are dry.
 Please stay on the trail so we don’t widen the path.

 Please be aware that certain areas of the site will be difficult to access after a large rain event.
-This is especially true for our Creek Loop, which has considerably muddy trails and may have a couple inches of water to cross immediately following a rain event.
+This is especially true for our Creek Loop, which is washed out and has a short reroute.

-Please be sure to stay on the trail at all times, and do not go off trail, as this disturbs habitats and erode the surrounding areas.
+Please be sure to stay on the trail at all times, and do not go off trail, as this disturbs habitats and erodes the surrounding areas.

-Picnic: There are no picnic areas available at Bluff Lake during construction.
+Picnic: We are currently replacing all of our onsite picnic tables in the gardens adjacent to the parking lot.
 No food allowed on the main part of the site.

-Structures: There is a covered shaded bench adjacent to the Havana Entrance at the Prairie Dog Nature Play Station.
-There is an amphitheater on the east side of the loop that provides shade for larger groups.
+Structures: There is an amphitheater on the east side of the loop that provides shade for larger groups.
 Benches are located intermittently along the trail.

 Service Animals: Service animals are welcome at Bluff Lake as long as they remain leashed and under your control.
 Our staff may ask you specific questions to verify your animal is a service animal.